-Soybean Mosaic Virus - Scouting
+Scouting for Soybean Mosaic Virus

 Scout for foliar symptoms in cool weather during periods of active plant growth.
 SMV infection is most apparant in the youngest leaves.
 Keep in mind that reaction of soybeans to SMV varies with soybean variety.
-Iinfected plants of some varieties may not show any foliar symptoms.
+Infected plants of some varieties may not show any foliar symptoms.

 Check soybean seed for discoloration at maturity.